TayyabSuhail123/TayyabSuhail123/README.md

 - **`terraform-azure-aks-prod`** – Azure AKS Infra (🛠️ In Progress)
 - **`eks-observability-stack`** – Monitoring, logging, alerting stack on EKS (🗓️ Coming Next)

+The final goal is to combine all these projects—and more—into a complete, production-grade system where our app is containerized, deployed automatically with CI/CD best practices, secured with Vault, and fully observable through a robust monitoring and alerting stack.

 ---

 ### 🧠 What I Work With